mindscratch/jqMessageBar/README.md

 ==========

-* init: create the plugin, see the source for details about what options `init` accepts
+* init: create the plugin, see the source for details about what options `init` accepts (p.s.
+I know that's lame, I want to provide "real" documentation in the near future...of course you could fork, do it and submit a pull request :)

 ```javascript
 $('body').messagebar();